 The big-screen TVs (55, 65, 75 inch)

 For those after a truly home cinema experience, you'll be looking at a 55, 65, or 75-inch television.
-These sets are the best for entertaining large groups or families, watching football and sports matches on the big screen, and getting the full impact of 4K Ultra HD movies and DVDs.
+These sets are the best for entertaining large groups or families, watching football and sports matches on the big screen, and getting the full impact of 4K Ultra HD Blu-rays and movies.

 We're lumping in the larger sizes here, as the benefits – and trade-offs – are pretty similar when you get to this scale.

 The sets are more expensive, take up more space and have to work harder to display standard HD/SDR content on their massive displays.
 If you have room for them, however, they can be absolutely magical to have in the comfort of your own home.

 Fifty-five inches is also the minimum for an OLED: the high-end panel technology you'll find in only the most premium flagship models from Sony, Philips, or LG.
 If you want the very best picture quality at all costs – and there will be costs – this is likely what you're angling for.

 In the end, whether you opt for a 55-inch or 75-inch may come down to what you can fit into your living room, and what your actual budget is.
 A 55-inch TV can set you back as little as £400 / $400 / AU$600 for a budget model, and as much as £2,500 / $2,500 / AU$3,500 for a higher-quality make.
 A 75-inch set is going to run you into several thousands of pounds or dollars.

 There's also a number of 82 or 85-inch televisions for those truly ready to fork out for a super-sized screen.
 Those sizes are usually going to come with OLED or Samsung's competing QLED panel technology, if not a whopping 8K pixel display to boot.

 ...but size isn't everything

 As much as we might be impressed by the ever larger screen sizes out there, it's important to remember that bigger isn't always better.